melissa804/todo-app/README.md

 ## Description
-This repository is for the folders containing the vue,html and javascript code that makes up my complete,simple and responsive To-do App.
+This repository is for the folders containing the html and javascript code that makes up my complete,simple and responsive To-do App.
+Using Vue.js Frameworkss

 ## Built with
 * Vue.2js